COP26 Glasgow generated significant commitments, but how can these pledges be translated into measurable action?

 Financial institutions (asset managers, pension funds, banks and impact investors) need to know the environmental and social impact of their investments across hundreds of companies, and track the net zero progress of their existing projects and investments.

-Thankfully, due to technological advances and continued cooperation between stakeholders, the big data picture is starting to appear.
-We now have the visibility to provide investors with credible, curated sustainability insights – which open data alone cannot provide – while ensuring supplier data privacy is respected and secure.
+Thankfully, due to technological advances and continued cooperation between stakeholders, the big data picture is now starting to appear.
+We have the visibility to provide investors with credible, curated sustainability insights – which open data alone cannot provide – while ensuring supplier data privacy is respected and secure.
 We place petabytes of satellite imagery and AI within the context of millions of farm parcels and other supply chain assets and their ownership registers, leveraging Google Cloud’s power.
 Everything is traceable, if stakeholders want it to be.

 We work with leading financial institutions, such as Robeco and Actiam, whose award-winning ‘Satellite-based engagements towards No-deforestation’ helps to get eyes on the forest-risk commodity supply chains of all companies they invest in.
 These investors receive independent, science-based performance monitoring on the progress of their assets.
 The structural integration of satellite insights into the daily processes of financial institutions will build more sustainable investment portfolios.
 It’s our mission to mainstream this approach to sustainable investments.

-3. Democratize access to carbon finance
+3. Democratise access to carbon finance

 Imagine, you want to sell or buy carbon credits originating from forest protection, enhancement or restoration, or you want to quantify your Scope 3 emissions (including emissions due to land use conversion during production anywhere in your supply chain).

 Stakeholders should avoid mistakes made during the past 20 years, which have driven the market towards quantity at the expense of quality, resulting in cheap but non-credible credits.
 This is why we are proud to help power the Acorn initiative, a carbon platform set up by Rabobank and Microsoft.
 Acorn is the world’s first carbon bank scaling to millions of agroforestry smallholder farmers around the world.
-It supports them to plant trees in the areas where they cultivate their crops, capturing more carbon, increasing biodiversity and generating more income for farmers.
-A triple win.
+It supports them to plant trees in the areas where they cultivate their crops, capturing more carbon, increasing biodiversity and generating more income for farmers.Â

 Satellite tree height and cover measurements along with ground data now enables more reliable and credible information on land conversion over the past 40 years, as well as CO2 removal, giving you the certainty and assurance that trees have been planted and that they keep growing.
 We don’t rely on approximations or assumptions.
 Through satellite monitoring, the good work of each farmer is accounted for and the carbon market rewards them.